Department of Physical Therapy

 - 100% of our students are members of the American Physical Therapy Association

-Doctorate of Physical Therapy (DPT) - An entry-level program (first professional degree) for persons who wish to become physical therapists.
-The DPT is a 3 calendar year graduate program that begins in June, and includes summer study each year
+The Doctor of Physical Therapy program (DPT) is an graduate-level program for persons who wish to become physical therapists.
+The DPT is a 3-calendar-year graduate program that begins in June, and includes summer study each year (Year I - Anatomy course, Years II and III - clinical experiences).
+Students graduate with a DPT degree in late May each year.
+A maximum of 40 students are enrolled in the DPT program each year.

 Meet Our Faculty: